 In addition to packing lip balm for your dry and cracked lips, bringing other medicated ointment or gel for sore muscles or joints is also a good idea.
 Your body will be going through a lot during the hours and hours skiing, so be prepared to deal with the potential pain or tightness.

-Your Technology of Choice
+6. Your Technology of Choice

-In 2020, technology is a bigger part of our lives than ever before.
+Technology is a bigger part of our lives than ever before.
 As a result, there is likely some technology you will need to pack up for your ski trip.
 This could be anything electronic including your phone, an external battery charger, a camera, a drone or an action camera.

 Getting separated from your group on a hill at a giant ski resort isn’t a very fun time.
 Also, be sure to bring the right battery chargers or spare batteries for your devices to keep them running.

-We sincerely hope that this article has been able to help you pack for your next ski trip.
+I sincerely hope that this article has been able to help you pack for your next ski trip.
 The things you pack (or forget to pack) can have a huge impact on whether the trip is a success or a failure.